kontena/kontena/docs/using-kontena/logs.md

 As logs are stored in Kontena Masters database, there is a single point of collection available.
 The Master database is MongoDB where the logs are stored in capped collection.

 To gather logs from master database directly, you need to run the collector somewhere that has access to the master database.
-Usually the database is not exposes to outside world from the master node, so natural place is to run it alongside with the master.
+Usually the database is not exposed to outside world from the master node, so natural place is to run it alongside with the master.

 For example, with fluentd you could use following configuration to get the logs shipped to AWS S3:
 ```